SilentVoid13/Templater/README.md

 # Templater Obsidian Plugin

-This template plugin for [Obsidian](https://obsidian.md/) offers 2 types of templates:

-- [Internal templates](https://github.com/SilentVoid13/Templater#internal-templates).
-These templates are built within the plugin, with a unique template keyword and a pre-defined replacement output.
-For example `<% tp.file.title %>` will be replaced with the name of the file.
-A complete list of the internal templates is given below.
-- [Users defined templates](https://github.com/SilentVoid13/Templater#user-templates).
-Users can define their own templates in the plugin settings, associating a template pattern with a system command.
-The template pattern will be replaced in template files with the system command output.

-[Templater](https://github.com/SilentVoid13/Templater) is automatically triggered on new files creation.
-This means [Templater](https://github.com/SilentVoid13/Templater) works well with the core Daily Note plugin, the [Calendar](https://github.com/liamcain/obsidian-calendar-plugin) plugin, etc.
+[Templater](https://github.com/SilentVoid13/Templater) is a template language that lets you insert **variables** and **functions** results into your notes.
+It will also let you execute JavaScript code manipulating those variables and functions.

 ## Demonstration

 ![templater_demo](https://raw.githubusercontent.com/SilentVoid13/Templater/master/imgs/templater_demo.gif)

+## Terminology

+To understand how [Templater](https://github.com/SilentVoid13/Templater) works, let's define a few terms:

+- A text snippet that starts with an opening tag `<%`, ends with a closing tag `%>` and that is using a variable or a function is what we will call a **command**.

+- A **template** is a file that contains different commands.

+There are two different types of commands you can use:

+- [Internal commands](https://github.com/SilentVoid13/Templater#internal-commands).
+This is a command that's using predefined variables and functions that are built within the plugin.
+We will call such variables and functions **internal** variables and functions.
+As an example, `<% tp.file.title %>` is an internal variable that will return the name of the file.
+A complete list of the internal variables / functions is given below.
+- [User defined commands](https://github.com/SilentVoid13/Templater#user-commands).
+This is a command that's using a user's defined function.
+Users can define their own functions in the plugin settings, associating a **function name** with a **system command**.
+A user function that returns the system command's output will then be created.

 ## Usage

 [Templater](https://github.com/SilentVoid13/Templater) uses the template engine [Eta](https://eta.js.org/).
 This engine allows us to expose JavaScript objects to users.

-In our case, all templates are available under the `tp` object.
-This means that a template declaration will always start with `tp.<something>`
+In [Templater](https://github.com/SilentVoid13/Templater), all of our variables and functions are available under the `tp` object.
+This means that a variable / function declaration will always start with `tp.<something>`

-Because templates are JavaScript objects, a template can be a variable or a function.
-For example the `tp.file.content` internal template is a variable, so we must call it as a variable.
-On the other hand, an internal template like `tp.date.now` is a function, so we must call it like a function: `tp.date.now()`.
+All of Templater's variables and functions are JavaScript objects.

+For example, `tp.file.content` is an internal variable, while `tp.date.now` is an internal function.

+To call a function, we need to use a syntax specific to functions calls: appending an opening and a closing parenthesis after the function name.
+As an example, we would use `tp.date.now()` to call this internal function.

 A function can have arguments and optional arguments.
+They are declared between the opening and the closing parenthesis.

-All informations about the different templates are listed below.
+All informations about the different arguments taken by internal variables / functions are listed below.

-A template **must** be declared using an opening tag `<%` and a closing tag `%>`.
-The complete declaration of the previous template example would be `<% tp.date.now() %>`
+A command **must** be declared using an opening tag `<%` and a closing tag `%>`.

+The complete declaration of a command using the `tp.date.now` internal function would be: `<% tp.date.now() %>`

-### Internal Templates
+### Internal Commands

-Internal templates are built within [Templater](https://github.com/SilentVoid13/Templater).
+Internal commands are commands using internal variables and functions built within [Templater](https://github.com/SilentVoid13/Templater).

-Internal templates are sorted by modules.
-The existing modules are:
+The different internal variables and functions offered by [Templater](https://github.com/SilentVoid13/Templater) are sorted by modules.
+The existing internal modules are:

 - Date module
 - File module
 - Frontmatter module
 - Web module

-You can call an internal template using the following structure `tp.<module_name>.<template_name>`
+You can declare an internal command using the following structure ` <% tp.<module_name>.<internal_variable_or_function_name> %>`

-As said before, some internal templates are functions requiring or accepting user arguments.
-You can call them like using the following syntax: `<% tp.<module_name>.<template_name>(arg1, arg2, arg3, ...) %>`.
+As I said before, some internal functions are requiring arguments.
+Arguments must be passed between the opening and the closing parenthesis like so: `tp.<module_name>.<internal_variable_or_function_name>(arg1, arg2, arg3, ...)`.

-I invite everyone to contribute to this plugin development by adding new internal templates.
-(Check [INTERNAL_TEMPLATES](https://github.com/SilentVoid13/Templater/blob/master/docs/INTERNAL_TEMPLATES.md) for more informations).
+I invite everyone to contribute to this plugin development by adding new internal functions / variables.
+(Check [INTERNAL_COMMANDS](https://github.com/SilentVoid13/Templater/blob/master/docs/INTERNAL_COMMANDS.md) for more informations).

 ### Internal Modules

 Below is the documentation of every internal module of [Templater](https://github.com/SilentVoid13/Templater).

-When an internal template is a function, the documentation for its arguments will be in the following form:  `tp.<module_name>.<template_name>(arg1: type, arg2: type, ...)`.
+The documentation for an internal function will be in the following form:  `tp.<module_name>.<internal_variable_or_function_name>(arg1_name: type, arg2_name: type, ...)`.

+**Warning**: Please note that this syntax is for documentation purposes only, to be able to understand what the function expects.
+You won't need to specify the name nor the type of the argument that you pass to a function, only the value of that argument is required.

 The type is the expected type for the argument.
-This type must be respected when calling the internal template, or it will throw an error.
+This type must be respected when calling the internal function, or it will throw an error.

 - A `string` type means the value must be placed within simple or double quotes (`"value"` or `'value'`)
 - A `number` type means the value must be an integer (`15`, `-5`, ...)